LibrePass/LibrePass-Docs/README.md

 ## Important Note

+> The LibrePass Manual repository is not yet available.

 If you are looking for user manuals, guides, and information on how to use the LibrePass application, please visit the [LibrePass Manual Repository](https://github.com/librepass/librepass-manual).
 The manual repository is dedicated to providing comprehensive information for end-users, ensuring a smooth experience with the LibrePass app.

 ## Contents